Franciscojmara/Latin-Artists-Network/README.md

 Still on process 👷.

-This work is done thanks to help of (user)'s billboard.py API
+This work is being done thanks to help of (user)'s billboard.py API